JHU-CLSP/CS-601-471-671-Sp24-Public/README.md

 ## General Notes:
 Please find the corresponding directory for each homework release. <br>
-Bug fixing/corrections/minor updates to the published homework will be announced and done through commits - make sure to pull latest commits to keep up to date to the homework versions.
+Bug fixing/corrections/minor updates to the published homework will be announced in class/email/piazza and done through commits - make sure to pull latest commits to keep up to date to the homework versions.